 You cannot buy bus tickets on the bus itself.
 We made sure to buy bus tickets from a Tabacchi and had them with us, just in case we needed them.

-They are cheaper when you buy them in a bundle of 4 instead of individually, then to validate it as you use it.
-We didn’t take the bus often, because the schedule was not reliable and many times it was faster to walk, but it was good to have bus tickets ready, just in case you are tired and would rather use the bus than walk back to your accomodations.
+They are cheaper when you buy them in a bundle of 4 instead of individually, then validate them as you use them.
+We didn’t take the bus often, because the bus schedule was not reliable and many times it was faster to walk, but it was good to have bus tickets ready, just in case you are tired and would rather use the bus than walk back to your accommodations.

 Since we have electronics and chargers that were purchased in Asia, not all of them are compliant with the EU standard.